 An interactive Christmas card was done with this piece in late 2013, in which one could make their own version of the introduction by tapping the lightbulbs on the upright music staves / Christmas trees.

-It was unfortunately not possible to premiere the piece after it was written.
-The premiere of the piece came later in 2016 in Copenhagen, as part of the PULSAR festival.
+The piece wouldn’t be premiered until later in 2016 in Copenhagen, as part of the PULSAR festival.
 The piece was conducted by Jean Thorel and performed by the DKDM string orchestra.